-A blood pressure test is easy and painless.
-This test is done at a doctor's office or clinic.
+A blood pressure test is easy and painless; it can be performed almost anywhere but most commonly at a doctor’s office or clinic.

 To prepare for the test:

-- Don't drink coffee or smoke cigarettes for 30 minutes prior to the test.
+- Don’t drink coffee or smoke cigarettes for 30 minutes before the test.
 These actions may cause a short-term rise in your blood pressure.